The Truth About Nuchal Cords - Baby Chick

 Pregnant moms often worry about all that can go wrong during pregnancy, labor, and delivery.
 You might want to know all the possibilities so you can prevent them.
 One thing you may have heard about is a nuchal cord.
 Stories circulating online tell of pregnant moms sent to hospitals after getting a sneak peek or a boutique ultrasound, and the technician thinks the cord is around the baby’s neck.

-What is the Umbilical Cord?
+What Is the Umbilical Cord?

-What is a Nuchal Cord?
+What Is a Nuchal Cord?

-What are the Risk Factors?
+What Are the Risk Factors?

-A nuchal cord is because of random fetal movements that allow the cord to end up wrapped around the neck.
-Excess amniotic fluid allows for more fetal movement, which can increase the risk of a nuchal cord.3
+A nuchal cord happens because of random fetal movements that allow the cord to end up wrapped around the neck.
+Excess amniotic fluid allows for more fetal movement, which can increase the risk of a nuchal cord.3 Extra-long umbilical cords greater than 27.5 inches also allow for more slack and more likelihood of cord entanglement.
+For reference, the average cord length is 21 inches.3,4

 Other circumstances in pregnancy can lead to a higher prevalence, including:4